SPI-Birds/SPI-IPM/README.md

 # SPI-IPM
-Code for setting up, running, and analysing Integrated Population Models using SPI-Birds data.
+Materials for setting up, running, analysing, and interpreting Integrated Population Models using SPI-Birds data.

-This code is currently under development and will be made available when the associated paper has been submitted.
+Contains code for the different steps/analyses and a code manual.

+Both analysis code and code manual are currently under development.
-For questions/inquiries please contact Chloé R. Nater (chloe.r.nater@ntnu.no).
+If you would like to use (part of) the code before it is finalized and the documentation completed, or have other questions/inquiries about any of the materials, please contact Chloé R. Nater (chloe.r.nater@ntnu.no).